ccomrade/c1-launcher/README.md

 Modern Visual Studio (VS2019) allows you to directly open the source code directory and compile the project as usual.

 Older versions of Visual Studio require manually generated solution files.
-You can use either the `cmake-gui` tool, or the same steps as above with the following command:
+You can use either the `cmake-gui` tool or the same steps as above with the following command:

 ```
 cmake -G "Visual Studio 10 2010" -A Win32 ..
 ```

 Use the appropriate version of Visual Studio.
-For 64-bit build, replace `Win32` with `x64`.
+For 64-bit build replace `Win32` with `x64`.